adelynflowers/KoboAnnotationExport/README.md

 # Kae (Kobo Annotation Export)
 A simple app designed to streamline extracting highlights from a Kobo e-reader and syncing them with a calibre instance.
+Future work may consider importing CSVs and building out syncing functionality.

 ## Progress
 - [x] Extract highlights from a Kobo DB file